nezda/yawni/README.md

 ## Introduction / Why Yawni and Why WordNet ?
 <img alt="Yawning!" align="right" src=".assets/yawni-logo.png">

-Yawni is an API to Princeton University's [WordNet®](https://wordnet.princeton.edu/).
+Yawni is an <abbr title="Application Programming Interface">API</abbr> to Princeton University's [WordNet®](https://wordnet.princeton.edu/).
 WordNet is a graph; it is a potentially invaluable resource for injecting knowledge into applications.
-WordNet is probably the single most used NLP resource ; many companies have it as their cornerstone.
-It embodies one of the most fundamental of all NLP problems:
+WordNet is probably the single most used <abbr title="Natural Language Processing">NLP</abbr> resource ; many companies have it as their cornerstone.
+It embodies one of the most fundamental of all NLP problems: ["word-sense disambiguation"](https://en.wikipedia.org/wiki/Word-sense_disambiguation).
-["word-sense disambiguation"](https://en.wikipedia.org/wiki/Word-sense_disambiguation).
 The Yawni code library can be used to add lexical and semantic knowledge, primarily derived from WordNet, to your applications.

 Yawni is written in the Java programming language.

 The Yawni website is <https://www.yawni.org/>